WILDFLOWER HOME PAGE SEARCH BY PLANT NAME PINK/RED/ORANGE FLOWERS WHITE FLOWERS CONTACT US

 "Geranium" is from the Greek "geranos", "crane", referring to the long, pointed seed pod that resembles a Crane's bill.
 Linnaeus named this genus in 1753.
 The precise identification of Geranium species is often problematic.
 As Stanley Welsh says in his 4th edition of A Utah Flora: "Diagnostic criteria have been based previously on such features as kind of pubescence and its position on plant parts, but those features do not appear to be of primary diagnostic value.
 Thus, keys are difficult to compose that will allow accurate identification of all specimens.
 Because of these factors the following key [in Welsh's A Utah Flora] is tentative at best."
-Welsh's comments about the difficulty in identifying Geraniums is illustrated in the following partial chronology of the attempt to identify the species that we now call Geranium caespitosum, the first species shown below: The plant has endured at least eleven scientific name changes: the plant was first described and named in 1823 by Edwin James after he saw it (but did not collect a specimen) along the South Platte in Colorado in 1820.
+Welsh's comments about the difficulty in identifying Geraniums are illustrated in the following partial chronology of the attempt to identify the species that we now call Geranium caespitosum, the first species shown below: The plant has endured at least eleven scientific name changes: the plant was first described and named in 1823 by Edwin James after he saw it (but did not collect a specimen) along the South Platte in Colorado in 1820.
 James named the plant Geranium caespitosum and it was soon given the common name of "James Crane's Bill".
 In 1847 Augustus Fendler collected a plant in the Santa Fe area along Santa Fe Creek and in 1849 Asa Gray described it and named it Geranium caespitosum.
 Somehow another specimen collected by Fendler was described, also in 1849, by John Torrey who named it Geranium fremontii, "Fremont Crane's Bill".
 In 1862 George Engelmann named a plant Geranium fremontii variety parryi, Parry Crane's Bill, from a specimen collected by Charles Parry in Colorado in 1861.
 Amos Heller renamed the Parry specimen, Geranium parryi.
 And so on and so on.
 All of these plants, and many others with other names, are apparently the same species, varying, perhaps, especially in pubescence and glandularity.
 A re-examination of all specimens led full circle to James' original designation of G. caespitosum.
 The Fremont and Parry designations (and others) are now considered the same as, or perhaps, varieties of Geranium caespitosum.
-Stanley Welsh sums the Geranium nomenclatural difficulties : "[This] is typical of the problems of interpretation of perennial geraniums generally; i.e., they tend to merge morphologically (hybridize?) when the taxa meet, and there are few, if any, definitive diagnostic features....
-These problems have led to contradictory and often unsatisfactory treatments of our perennial geranium species."
-The three Geraniums shown on this page do have some characteristics that help in separating them: 1) Flower color.
-The first three points are evidenced by the photographs on this and a second page of Geraniums; I have added a side-by-side comparison of the leaves immediately below.
-Leaves of G. caespitosum are 2-7 centimeters wide, are usually cut 3-5 times, and have more rounded lobes; G. richardsonii and G. viscosissimum leaves are 6-12 centimeters wide, are cut 5-7 times, but differ in that G. richardsonii leaves have more sharply pointed lobes than G. viscosissimum.
+Stanley Welsh sums the Geranium nomenclature difficulties: The three Geraniums shown on this page do have some characteristics that help somewhat in separating them: 1) Dimensions of floral parts.
+Points 2-4 are evidenced by the photographs on this and the second page of Geranium photographs; I have added a side-by-side comparison of the leaves immediately below.
+In general we can say that it is relatively easy to distinguish G. caespitosum from G. richardsonii and G. viscosissimum, but it is quite difficult (often not possible) to distinguish G. richardsonii from G. viscosissimum.
+In almost all keys, the latter two Geraniums are described with almost identical details.
+It seems to be generally agreed that G. richardsonii is a slightly smaller plant in all parts, especially the style length, and that G. richardsonii often has white petals versus more purple petals of G. viscosissimum.
+BUT both can have petals of the same color.
+Strangely, it is generally agreed that G. richardsonii is more viscous, i.e., sticky, than G. viscosissimum (Sticky Geranium)!
+It is also interesting to note that 20th century Colorado plant expert, H. D. Harrington, included G. richardsonii, but not G. viscosissimum, in his key to Colorado Geraniums.
+Leaves of G. caespitosum are 2-7 centimeters wide, are usually cut 3-5 times, and have more rounded lobes; G. richardsonii and G. viscosissimum leaves are 6-12 centimeters wide, are cut 5-7 times, but differ (probably!) in that G. richardsonii leaves have more sharply pointed lobes than G. viscosissimum.
 Also notice that the main long lobes of G. richardsonii and G. viscosissimum project in all directions; those of G. caespitosum do not.

 |